 Look, it's not terrible pairing with Zoom.

 But it wasn't built for the highly-interactive process of remote pairing; a world where you want mouse cursors for all participants and high-fidelity remote control (like Command+Tab support).

 With something like Slack Calls, not having remote control ought to be a deal-breaker.
 Dictating code to your pair token by token is a total antipattern.
 Google Meet has similar issues.

-Another problem: if you’re going to type on a remote machine, the connection has to be super low-latency.
-This is the sort of thing that videoconferencing tools just don’t care much about.
+Also, if you’re going to type on a remote machine, the connection has to be low-latency.
+This is the sort of thing that generic screen sharing tools just don’t care much about.

 It's been a ton of work, but we finally have something we've always wanted: a fast, lightweight tool built for nitpicky developers like ourselves.
 One that sweats the details programmers care about like efficient CPU usage, no UI chrome, and a 5K-quality video stream.
 A tool that fades into the background and lets you focus on being a great pair.

 We're proud of Tuple, and we hope you like it.